-What does it take to run with the best in obtaining kernel processing scores that will optimize nutrition, health and milk production in dairy cows?
+What does it take to run with the best in obtaining kernel processing scores that will optimize nutrition, health, and milk production in dairy cows?
 It takes a Kernel Processor unit: a good one.
-There are four key factors that need to be understood, implemented and monitored to consistently crank out KP scores that will put you at the top of your dairy nutrition game.
+There are four key factors that need to be understood, implemented, and monitored to consistently crank out KP scores that will put you at the top of your dairy nutrition game.

 1. Roll Condition

 Farmers and custom operators take great pains to select the right rolls.
 And they should – it’s critical.
-An often overlooked factor to quality processing is the condition of the processing rolls.
+An often overlooked factor in quality processing is the condition of the processing rolls.
 If rolls continue to be used when they pass their prime, KP scores begin to falter, then drop off sharply.
 Running a roll too long can actually be worse than choosing the wrong roll.

 2. Tooth Spacing